Mc-Zen/quill/src/quill2.typ

     let wire-style = default-wire-style
-    for wire-piece in wire-pieces {
+    for wire-piece in wire-instructions {
       if type(wire-piece) == dictionary {
         wire-style = wire-piece
       } else {